 This interim report highlights the advantages and benefits of renewables for islands, explains the quickscan methodology and presents quickscan findings from multiple SIDS and other islands.

-IRENA has analysed NDCs in relation to national energy plans and actual deployment trends.
-In many cases, NDCs have not kept up with recent, rapid growth in renewables, the report finds.
-Even countries that lacked targets in their NDCs had ambitious plans for renewables in the energy sector.
+IRENA has analysed climate pledges under the Paris Agreement in relation to national energy plans and actual deployment trends.
+In many cases, Nationally Determined Contributions (NDCs) have not kept up with recent, rapid growth in renewables.